jaspector

 County building permits are required for construction, renovation, reroofing, demolition, OWTS work, and other regulated work in unincorporated county areas.
 County FAQs also state building permits are needed for roofing/building work subject to the building code.

+Not all construction work requires a permit in unincorporated Alamosa County, CO.
 The following work is generally exempt: Storage container placement: $50 fee if permitted, with possible waiver for contractors; Demolition permit: $0 if state permit documentation is provided; Roofing permits are separately identified rather than exempt.
+When in doubt, confirm with the local building department before starting work.